webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 You could put this anywhere inside your document and it would execute, but some places are definitely better than others — see the [http://www.w3.org/wiki/Your_first_look_at_JavaScript#Where_to_put_JavaScript Where to put JavaScript] section for guidance on this.

-As there might be several different types of script available to use on web pages in the future it makes sense to add the name of the script you are using as a MIME type:
+As there might be several different types of script available to use on web pages in the future, it makes sense to add the name of the script you are using as a MIME type:

 <syntaxhighlight lang="html5">
 <script type="text/javascript">